oddsdk/ts-odd/README.md

 } else if (auth.authenticated) {
   // Authenticated 🍿
   //
-  // additional data:
+  // ☞ Additional data:
   // auth.throughLobby      -  If the user authenticated through the lobby, or just came back.
-  // auth.username      -  User's username
+  // auth.session.username  -  The user's username.
+  //
+  // ☞ We can now interact with our file system (more on that later) auth.session.fs

 } else {
   // Not authenticated 🙅‍♀️